dasch-swiss/dsp-api/docs/05-internals/design/api-admin/administration.md

     1)  **ProjectAdminOntologyAllPermission**:

-      - description: gives the user the permission to administer the project ontologies
+      - description: gives the user the permission to administrate the project ontologies
       - usage: used as a value for the *knora-base:hasPermissions* property.